Violations: CRPD art 5(1), CRPD art 5(2), CRPD art 12(2), CRPD art 12(3), CRPD art 13(1), CRPD art 14(1)(b), CRPD art 15

 Finally, the Committee found that Mr Noble was imprisoned ‘without having any indication as to the duration of his detention’, ultimately for more than 10 years.
 It noted the ‘irreparable psychological effects that indefinite detention may have on the detained person’ (para.
 8.9) and concluded that Mr Noble’s imprisonment amounted to inhuman and degrading treatment in violation of CPRD art 15 which prohibits inhuman or degrading treatment or punishment.

-The non-repetition measures recommended by the Committee (see box) are critical reforms for Australia’s prison systems.
+The non-repetition measures recommended by the Committee (see box above) are critical reforms for Australia’s prison systems.
 Given that people living with mental illness and/or cognitive disabilities are so over-represented among the prison population, high rates of disabilities should be ‘assumed as the norm’ rather than the exception.
-In Victoria, 42% of male prisoners and 33% of female prisoners in Victoria have an acquired brain injury, compared with just 2.2% of the general population – and that’s just one form of impairment.7
+In Victoria, 42% of male prisoners and 33% of female prisoners in Victoria have an acquired brain injury, compared with just 2.2% of the general population – and that’s just one form of impairment.8

-In 2015, the Chief Justice of Western Australia called for ‘urgent’ reform in this area, saying some lawyers were recommending their mentally impaired clients not engage the supposed protection of the Mentally Impaired Defendants Act, because they were likely to face ‘a lot’ shorter period of imprisonment ‘if they simply plead guilty to the charge brought before the court’.8
+In 2015, the Chief Justice of Western Australia called for ‘urgent’ reform in this area, saying some lawyers were recommending their mentally impaired clients not engage the supposed protection of the Mentally Impaired Accused Act (as the MID Act was renamed in 2005), because they were likely to face ‘a lot’ shorter period of imprisonment ‘if they simply plead guilty to the charge brought before the court’.9

-In 2016, Western Australia also conducted a review into its Mentally Impaired Defendants Act (concluding 5 months prior to the final views in Noble).
+In 2016, Western Australia also conducted a review into its Mentally Impaired Accused Act (concluding 5 months prior to the final views in Noble).
 It recommended that courts need more options in dealing with people deemed unfit to plead, beyond the existing choice of unconditional release or custody.
-The review rejected suggestions indefinite detention be abolished altogether.10
+The review rejected suggestions that indefinite detention be abolished altogether.11

 But it rejected the Committee’s conclusion that Australia had violated Mr Noble’s Convention rights and declined to compensate him or comply with any of the Committee’s other recommendations.